 The Internet has made possible a new production model that relies on volunteers to jointly create and manage their copyright, not as an individual control system to ensure financial reward, but as a community building system and a sharing economy that also generates wealth (Weber 2004).
 This production model simply cannot be ignored by the market.
 Rather, it becomes a necessity for governments, businesses and people in general to recognize that the economy of sharing goes hand in hand with “traditional economy” (Benkler 2006).
 Lawrence Lessig, founder of Creative Commons, notes that the sharing economy does not conform to traditional market dynamics and what copyright law has defined as legitimate (Lessig 2006).

 In sum, we must modify the patterns about creativity so that our stories can be constructed in a substantially different way.
-We must identify these new patterns3 and build new narratives that expand the range of legitimate possibilities.
+We must identify these new patterns and build new narratives that expand the range of legitimate possibilities.

 We acknowledge the fact that there is a creative environment that benefits from copyright as a control mechanism, but it is also important to acknowledge that it is not the only one, nor can it or should it crush the rest of mechanisms.
 We must not focus on one form of creativity; we must be willing to accept a social and legal contract where all of them have a place.
 Just imagine a copyright system that recognizes the legal needs of industry, a free technological culture of traditional communities, and academic communities and urban collectives.
 That would be a true and worthy challenge our judges and policymakers!